 GREAT BRITISH SWIM: EPISODE 1

-Edgley is now attempting to become to first swimmer ever to circumnavigate the entire mainland of Great Britain.
+Edgley embarked on a mission to become to first swimmer ever to circumnavigate the entire mainland of Great Britain.
 With 2,700 kilometers and more than 4 million strokes to go, it was an open question as to whether he could prevail.

 In the opening episode of The Great British Swim, Edgley’s preparation for the monumental feat got underway with detailed map studies, gear checklists, physio advice and mental preparation.

 In Episode 2, Edgley set off on his epic swim around mainland Great Britain from Margate, a seaside town in the district of Thanet in Kent.
 The mayor of Margate and a small group of friends and family wished him well before he waded into the waters of the English Channel and took his first few strokes.

 It wasn’t long before Edgley encountered one of the biggest hurdles he is likely to face on the entire journey, and was forced to wrap duct tape around his neck to protect his skin from the salt water.